JuanJS117/MesoscopicModel/README.md

 ### 2.3 Required Julia packages

 Additionally, the model requires some Julia built-in packages to be preinstalled before running simulations.
-Once you have installed Julia in your computer, you can download and install any Julia package by opening the Julia Command-Line (type `julia` in your terminal) and entering the specific package environment Pkg prompt (type `]` in Julia Command-Line).
+Once you have installed Julia in your computer, there are two ways of installing Julia packages:

+- Open Julia Command-Line (type `julia` in your terminal/shell/cmd) and enter the specific package environment Pkg prompt (type `]` in Julia Command-Line).
 Once you have accessed Pkg prompt, type:

     add PackageName

 and let selected package to be installed.
-Alternatively, you can install Juno environment in Atom, to run Julia Command-Line directly from Atom console.
-In Juno, package installing is a little bit different.
-You need to type this:
+Once you are done, close Pkg environment pressing Ctrl+C, and exit Julia Command-Line by typing `close()`.
+You will return to your default terminal/shell/cmd prompt.

+- Open Julia Command-Line, and type

     use Pkg
     Pkg.add("Package Name")

-in order to install desired packages.
+Then exit Julia Command-Line to go back to default terminal/shell/cmd prompt.

+For some Julia versions, these methods may not work.
+If one of them does not work, try the other.

 The required packages for running the model are "Distributions", "Random", and "DelimitedFiles".
-Once you have installed all of them, you can go back to terminal prompt by typing `close()` in your Julia Command-Line.

 Finally, you have to download the five main modules that contain core model codes.
 Those are "main.jl", "constants.jl", "grid.jl", "tools.jl" and "monitor.jl".
 You also need to download the input file "Param_dist.txt", that contains distributions of cell processes' characteristic times to sample from.
 Place them in a custom folder, where you will run tumor simulations.